Conga (song): Music video

-The video is set in the fictional Miami night club Copacabana, hosting a reception for an unspecified ambassador.
-After a boring piano recital, the Miami Sound Machine is announced as the next featured act (though Gloria insists the setting is not appropriate for the song).
-Despite the initial shock of his wife, the more upbeat song becomes a hit with the audience and ambassador.
-Clips of the original video feature in the video of Estefan's 2020 Brazilian themed version, "Samba".
+The video is set in the fictional Miami night club "Copacabana", hosting a reception for an unspecified ambassador.
+The classical pianist serenading the crowd proves to be a complete bore, and the MC hastily asks Gloria and the Miami Sound Machine to perform "Conga" in a last-ditch attempt to salvage the reception.
+Even though Gloria protests that this is not an appropriate setting for the sexually charged song, she performs it anyway.
+Despite the initial shock of his wife, "Conga" becomes a hit with the ambassador and the club as the other attendees break out into a frenzied dance.
+Clips of the original video feature in the video of Estefan's 2020 reworking of the song, "Samba".